AmrutaKulkarni01/Surya-Namaskara-Club/README.md

 ## Bugs
 -   I was getting error 'A \<th\>(table header) contains no text' at the Open-times table.
 I fixed this bug by replacing the empty \<th\> elements with \<td\> elements.
+-   There was an error as radio buttons in the signup form were not grouped together.
+I fixed this bug by adding the radio buttons in a fieldset.
+Also added legend.
 ### Unfixed bugs
 -   No unfixed bugs